Pari Fringe Physics

-Note: If you choose to make a tax-deductible donation with your registration, be aware that the service we use to handle registrations (Zeffy) defaults to including an optional 17.5% donation to them on top of what you donate to ICRL.
-That cost is not required and can be easily eliminated or adjusted by simply selecting ‘Other’ in that section.
+Note: We use a service called Zeffy to handle registrations because it eliminates credit card fees.
+However, the system defaults to including a 17.5% donation to Zeffy at the same time.
+That fee is not required and can be easily eliminated or adjusted by simply selecting ‘Other’ in that section.

 Syntropy at the Feral Salon